vindk8d/agent-tobi-rag/pm/features/dual-agent/prd-dual-user-agent-system.md

 ### Customer Outreach System

 7. **Customer Messaging Tool**: Create a new tool available only to employee agents for triggering customer outreach
-8. **Dedicated HITL Node with Combined Interrupt-Execution**: Implement a separate `customer_message_confirmation_and_delivery` node that:
+8. **Interrupt-Based Confirmation with Delivery Feedback**: Use LangGraph's `interrupt()` mechanism to:
-   - **Triggers when needed**: Employee agent sets confirmation state flag when customer messaging tool is used
+   - Pause execution when customer messaging is triggered
-   - **Atomic confirmation+delivery**: Single node handles human confirmation AND message execution within interrupt flow
-   - **Immediate feedback**: Present confirmation dialog, execute delivery, and provide status before resumption
+   - Present confirmation dialog to employee with message details and action options
-   - **State-driven routing**: Use conditional edges to route to HITL node when confirmation is needed
-   - **Side effect protection**: Track delivery state to prevent re-execution on node resume
+   - If confirmed: Attempt actual message delivery to the customer
+   - Collect success/failure status of the delivery attempt
-   - **Complete feedback cycle**: Resume execution only after providing employee with:
+   - Resume execution only after gathering delivery feedback, providing the employee with:
      - Success confirmation and delivery details
      - Cancellation acknowledgment (if user cancelled)
      - Failure notification with error details (if delivery failed)